ckesanapalli/curve2mesh/README.md

 ## Contributing

 Contributions to `curve2mesh` are welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, bug reports, and feature requests.

 ## License